Dream (YouTuber)

-Dream revealed his face for the first time on October 2, 2022, after six years of staying hidden in his videos.

-Career

-YouTube
+Entertainment career

+2014–2019: Early beginnings and Minecraft

-Dream created his YouTube account on February 8, 2014, and started to upload content regularly in July 2019.
-The oldest video on Dream's account that is still accessible involves him playing the game Minecraft poorly on purpose in order to "trigger" viewers.
-As of December 2022, the video has amassed 18 million views.
+Dream created his YouTube channel on February 8, 2014, under the username DreamTraps and started to upload content regularly in July 2019.
+The oldest accessible video on Dream's account involves him playing Minecraft deliberately poorly in order to "trigger" viewers.
+As of April 2025, the video has amassed 19 million views.

 In July 2019, Dream figured out the seed of a Minecraft world YouTuber PewDiePie was playing on by using reverse engineering techniques that Dream learned from online forums.
-In November 2019, Dream uploaded a viral video titled "Minecraft, But Item Drops Are Random And Multiplied…" that has amassed 49 million views as of January 2021.
+In November 2019, Dream uploaded a viral video titled "Minecraft, But Item Drops Are Random And Multiplied..." that has amassed 59 million views as of April 2025.
 In January 2020, Dream uploaded a video in which he and another YouTuber, GeorgeNotFound, connected an Arduino board to an electric dog collar, which emitted an electric shock whenever a player lost health in Minecraft.

 In December 2020, in place of their annual YouTube Rewind series, YouTube released a list of their top-trending videos and creators.
 On the U.S. list, YouTube ranked Dream's "Minecraft Speedrunner VS 3 Hunters GRAND FINALE" video as the number seven "Top Trending Video", and ranked Dream as the number two "Top Creator" and number one "Breakout Creator".
 A livestream by Dream on YouTube in November 2020 with about 700,000 peak viewers was the 6th highest viewed gaming stream of all time as of January 2021.
-A December 2020 Polygon article stated that "2020 has been a tremendous year for Dream", describing him as "YouTube's biggest gaming channel of the moment".
+A December 2020 Polygon article stated that "2020 has been a tremendous year for Dream", describing him as "YouTube's biggest gaming channel of the moment."

 In a January 2021 article, Steven Asarch of Business Insider attributed Dream's growth during 2019 and 2020 "to his understanding of the YouTube algorithm", noting that "[h]e puts his keywords in the right places, capitalizes on trends, and makes thumbnails that fans want to click on."

 Dream is a member of the "Dream Team", along with fellow YouTubers Sapnap and GeorgeNotFound.
 The group frequently collaborate to create new content.
-Dream also had a friendly rivalry with fellow Minecraft YouTuber Technoblade before his death, as they each had a contested recognition for the title of "best Minecraft player".
+Dream also had a friendly rivalry with fellow Minecraft YouTuber Technoblade before his death, as they each had a contested recognition for the title of "best Minecraft player."